Nahuel149/FutBinDataEAFC24/README.md

 How to use it?

-Just run the futbin2.py
+Just run the futbin2.py:

-Doing: python futbin2.py to get Futbin data.
+Doing "python futbin2.py" to get Futbin data.

 Players data ouput format: